James Moore (Continental Army officer): Moore's Creek Bridge campaign

 On February 15, 1776, Moore was given command of the 1st North Carolina Regiment raised at the direction of the Second Continental Congress, and placed in charge of the defense of the Cape Fear region.
 At the same time, the colonial government in New Bern organized militia units under Colonel Richard Caswell, and sent this force south to meet up with Moore's regiment of regulars and several other units of militia.
-A force of approximately 1,400 Highland Scots denizens of North Carolina who remained loyal to Britain was organized shortly after the outbreak of hostilities in 1775.
+A force of approximately 1,400 Scottish Highlanders in North Carolina who remained loyal to Britain was organized shortly after the outbreak of hostilities in 1775.
 This force, concentrated around the Loyalist hotbed of Cross Creek (near modern-day Fayetteville), alarmed the Patriot government, who dispatched Moore and Caswell to contain the growing army.

 The British Army and Royal Navy, in cooperation with the Loyalist elements of the colonial government under Governor Josiah Martin, planned an invasion of North Carolina near Wilmington, a burgeoning and strategically located seaport in the Cape Fear region.
-The Highlander units at Cross Creek were directed to join up with British Army units, which General Thomas Gage intended to land in North Carolina.
+The Loyalist units at Cross Creek were directed to join up with British Army units, which General Thomas Gage intended to land in North Carolina.
 Moore led his command upriver along the south bank of the Cape Fear and fortified a river crossing at Rockfish Creek, which would have been the Loyalists' most direct path to Wilmington.
 At this site, Moore continued to gather reinforcements, eventually commanding approximately 1,100 men.
-Brigadier General Donald MacDonald, who commanded the militia of approximately 1,500 Highlanders, sent an envoy to Moore, demanding that he join the Loyalist cause or be faced with an attack.
+Brigadier-General Donald MacDonald, who commanded a force of approximately 1,500 Loyalists, sent an envoy to Moore, demanding that he join the Loyalist cause or be faced with an attack.
 Moore, delaying in his reply to buy time, eventually declined that demand, essentially calling MacDonald's bluff.
 MacDonald, whose men lacked the morale for an immediate confrontation, received word that Caswell's militia had been ordered to join with Moore.
 Sensing that time was of the essence, MacDonald withdrew, and led the Loyalist contingent away from Moore toward a crossing further downriver.